BerkeleyLab/Bedrock/badger/mem_gate.md

 an FPGA slave, with high throughput and controlled latency.

-LASS is agnostic as to the details of the bus that is driven; it is suitable for use with AXI, Wishbone, or the minimalist localbus in use by LBNL ATG.
+LASS is agnostic as to the details of the bus that is driven; it is suitable for use with AXI, Wishbone, or the minimalist local bus in use by LBNL ATG.
 The underlying bus configuration is fixed at 32 bits data, 24 bits of word-address.
 Byte access is not supported.
 Of course, fewer address bits and narrower data words can be accommodated with padding.